lm.rrpp.ws: Linear Model Evaluation with RRPP performed within subjects

 data

-A data frame for the function environment, see rrpp.data.frame
+A data frame for the function environment, see rrpp.data.frame.
+A data frame is required for this analysis.

 Cov

 An optional argument for including a covariance matrix to address the non-independence of error in the estimation of coefficients (via GLS).
 If included, any weights are ignored.
-This matrix must math in dimensions either the number of subjects or the number of observations.
+This matrix must match in dimensions either the number of subject levels or the number of observations.

 delta